 Creating visual assets for marketing

-Eye-catching and powerful images on your website and social media could help you attract audiences, new members and maybe even hirings and other engagements.
-So let’s look at some tips to help you produce and share those great photos.
+Eye-catching and powerful images on your website and social media could help you attract audiences, as well as new members and maybe even hirings and other engagements.
+Here's our top tips to help you produce and share those great photos.

-Your group may not have the budget to hire a professional crew to film your next performance, but that doesn't mean that you can't produce attractive and engaging video with the most basic tools.
+Your group may not have the budget to hire a professional crew to film your next performance, but that doesn't mean that you can't produce attractive and engaging video with basic tools.